matthewm1234/Contact-App-1/README.md

 # Contact-App-1
-This App is used for adding Contacts in different Category.
+This App is use for adding Contacts in different Category.
 <div align="center">
     <img src="/Screenshots for project/Screenshot_20210519-234447.jpg" width="400px"</img>
 </div>